Stay up-to-date with all that's new at Dancehallreggaeworld, Click Here to subscribe for my updates and don't miss a thing!

 He said music was still a strong force internationally, but urged everyone to make a collective effort to help make it a formidable force.

-"Everybody must come together and realise what we have.
+"Everybody must come together and realize what we have.
 Teach the youths right from wrong and help spread the love of music more," he said.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.